 26. Sign in if you have not already done so, or confirm your account name and ID are correct and click Integrate Magento 2.
 This will add the Magento 2 integration to your Klaviyo account associated with the API key you used for setup.
 If you are logged into multiple Klaviyo accounts and the correct account is not displaying, log out of any other sessions.

 If the window closes automatically, the connection was successful.
 You can also confirm by opening your Klaviyo account in a new browser tab or window and checking the integration’s settings from the Integrations tab.

 If you receive the following error instead, ensure that the API keys used in the first step correspond to the account you are currently logged in to.

 When establishing the connection between Magento and Klaviyo, if you receive a list of errors instead, you can click each error to learn more about the cause.

 Enable the Magento 2 Integration in Klaviyo

-- Stores: all Magento 2 stores are synced to Klaviyo by default.
+All Magento 2 stores are synced to Klaviyo by default.
 This setting allows you to be selective about which stores you integrate with.
 Head over to Supporting Multiple Magento Stores to learn more.

-- Custom Media Root URL: this setting allows you to change the default path for your site images.
+This setting allows you to change the default path for your site images.
 Enable this setting if you host your product images on a URL that is different than your website.

-Click Connect to Magento 2.
+4. Click Connect to Magento 2.